Little felt animals are so much fun to sew!

 4. Line up the front and back parts of the monkey and sew them together around the edge using the Whip Stitch with 1 thread of brown floss.
 For the Whip Stitch, below, begin with a knot in between the felt layers, bring the needle and thread out at A, over the edge and back up through at B.

 I love making mini felt animals so much that I now have patterns for over 50 of them in available in my Etsy shop (and I’m adding more all the time!)
+Plus new kits with everything you need to make some!
 Go pick out your favorites and stitch up a menagerie of your own.